 Performance

-The Fund’s relative exposure to Oracle Corp., Microsoft Corp. and Taiwan Semiconductor Manufacturing Co.
-Ltd. had the most positive impact on performance.
-Relative exposure to UnitedHealth Group Inc., Berkshire Hathaway Inc. and Marsh & McLennan Cos.
-Inc. was negative for performance.
+The Fund’s relative exposure to Oracle Corp., Alphabet Inc. and Taiwan Semiconductor Manufacturing Co.
+Ltd. contributed to performance.
+Relative exposure to Kerry Group PLC, Netflix Inc. and Demant AS detracted from performance.

-At the sector level, stock selection in information technology and industrials was positive for performance.
-Underweight exposure to information technology and overweight exposure to health care had a negative impact on performance.
+At the sector level, stock selection in communication services and industrials contributed to performance.
+Underweight exposure to information technology and overweight exposure to consumer staples detracted from performance.

 Portfolio activity